dmgudeman/DiveTheTrieste/README.md

 ### Hand drawn sprite
 A controversial area for some people.
-I like the animated hand drawn quality of it and chose this over a polished sprite taken from the internet.
-I did indeed draw this myself one evening.
+I like the animated hand drawn quality of it, especially  over a polished sprite taken from the internet.

 ### Music
 The built in music is a critical aspect to enjoy the user experience.